A.U. Campus Washington, D.C.

 STUDIO PRODUCTION

-AU had great professors and a studio where I could learn the fundamentals of multi-camera studio production, technical direction and lighting.
-Many of the dorms had access to the studio’s closed circuit feed and I began producing a show called the Video Show which was performed live.
+AU had great professors and a studio where I could learn the fundamentals of video, film, and audio production.
+Many of the dorms had access to the studio’s closed-circuit feed, and I began producing a live comedy show called the Video Show.

 -